 Down to the minor and finer points you’ve invisaged your dream salon.
 You’ve anticipated opening the door on your first day of trade, welcoming in earnest clients.
-However, beauty spa names have been niggling at the back of your mind.
-There are so many to chose from and you have ten you like!.. or you have none you like….
+However, beauty spa names have been niggling on your mind.
+There are so many to chose from and you have ten you like or maybe none you like!

 You want something snazzy right?
 Something that will make people shout “What a great name, who chose it?”

-If you just need some support in making this actually quite tremendous decision, read on!
+If you need help in making this tremendous decision, read on:

-Step 1– Choose words you feel will portray your unique message.
+Step 1– Choose words portraying your unique message.

-Start making a list of names or words you could see or would love as all or part of your name.
+Start making a list of words you would love as part of your name.

-Remember your salon’s unique style or image and how you would like to be perceived.
+Remember your salon’s style or image; how you would like to be perceived.

 Type in the words you have chosen using the synonym setting.
-The synonym setting will then search for words that have the same or similar meaning.
+This setting will search for words that have the same or similar meaning.
 It’s fun and remarkable what churns out.

 Try typing the word beauty as a starting point.
-(Yes, we have tried it and three pages of beautiful words magically appear).
-Tip: Try also typing in the word salon.
+Three pages of beautiful words will magically appear.
+Try also the word salon.

-Furthermore avoid usage of funky words that spell incorrectly, like nailz instead of nails as this can cause problems when people try to find you online with search engines.
+Furthermore avoid usage of funky words that spell incorrectly, like nailz instead of nails.
+This may cause problems with search engines online.

-Step 2– Bringing it all together; It should roll off the tongue.
+Step 2– It should roll off the tongue.

-Now that you have some words, ideas and suggestions in your head try saying them out loud to see how they sound.
-Your salon name needs to roll of the tongue and sound natural, not make you tongue-tied when saying it.
+Now that you have suggestions in your head try saying them out loud to see how they sound.
+Your salon name needs to roll of the tongue and sound natural.

-Practice saying it as you would answering your salon telephone – like this:
+Practice saying it as you would answering your business phone – like this:

 You also need to love looking at it.
 How does it look to you written down?

-Don’t be afraid to ask family and friends you trust at this stage on their opinions.
+Don’t be afraid to ask family and friends at this stage for opinions.
 They will be thrilled to be part of your choice.

-By now you should have narrowed it down to a few possibilities.
-However you need to make absolutely sure that there isn’t a superior one out there for you and your salon.
+By now you should have a few possibilities.
+However you need to make sure that there isn’t a superior one out there for you and your salon.
 Keep your favourite 3 written down.

-You never know what ideas can be sparked here and you will be satisfy yourself that you have explored every avenue in your exciting search.
+You never know what ideas can be sparked, and you will satisfy yourself that you have explored every avenue.

 Step 4- Impossible to ignore; Your name has to be tech savvy.

-A considerable part of your business marketing and income earning will of course nowadays be online.
-There really is no ignoring the fact that your salon or spa name will need to be online friendly (web-ready) as well as being relevant to your business.
+A considerable part of your earnings and marketing will be online.
+There is no ignoring the fact that your name will need to be online friendly (web-ready), as well as being relevant.

 If you would like any help or feedback on choosing your salon or spa name please PM me for further suggestions or advice.